MicroStrategy/rest-api-docs/docs/common-workflows/manage-fences/manage-fences.md

 ---
-title: Manage User and Workload Fences
+title: Manage user and workload fences
 description: Within a cluster, fences allows an administrator or a user with DssXmlPrivilegesConfigureServerBasic and DssXmlPrivilegesUseClusterMonitor privileges to reserve specific nodes for use by certain users or certain workloads during normal operations.
 ---